ByteOtter/OtterDen/docs/CONTRIBUTING.md

 ### 3.1 Testing your changes manuall<a name=ManualTesting></a>

-The easiest way to test if what you write works is to keep an instance of LogBlog running in a dedicated command line/terminal window.
+The easiest way to test if what you write works is to keep an instance of OtterDen running in a dedicated command line/terminal window.
 If it crashes, you know your code is broken. :P<br>
-If it does not crash, you can simply and easily open the browser, pull up LogBlog by going to `localhost:5000/` and click yourself through and see if the behaviour you expect your change to have shows up.
+If it does not crash, you can simply and easily open the browser, pull up OtterDen by going to `localhost:5000/` and click yourself through and see if the behaviour you expect your change to have shows up.

 When all looks good you can commit your changes and open a pull request!